 Integrity is all about being true and honest to oneself and others.
 It demonstrates an employee’s strengths and weaknesses, with fear of mistakes or accepts responsibility for doing so.
 This is usually paired with a high degree of loyalty.
 What that means is in smart jobs, an employee with strong integrity that can be trusted to show respect and take responsibility.

 5. Customer Service

 The majority of jobs openings these days belong to the service industries, but smart job skill and be also applied.
 It is imperative that you understand the value of customers and live by the thumb rule that the “Customer is the King”!
-You must possess the basic customer service skills such as greeting customers, maintain a cordial and effective flow of communication, respond timely to queries of customers, remember and pronounce and writing their names correctly, and try to keep your customers happy.
+You must possess the basic customer service soft skills such as greeting customers, maintain a cordial and effective flow of communication, respond timely to queries of customers, remember and pronounce and writing their names correctly, and try to keep your customers happy.

 Most of you probably know the difference between empathy and sympathy.
 While empathy is putting you in the shoes of another, sympathy is feeling compassionate for others.
 However, empathy can be quite difficult to learn and even more difficult to project towards others in the workplace.
 But you need to know that the quality of empathy is a must have in smart jobs if you are an ideal candidate to handle customer service, teamwork, and effective communication.